-The sub-fund may also use derivatives to hedge units in foreign currencies against the base currency of the sub-fund.
+In general, derivatives are intended, primarily, to hedge against portfolio risk and to optimise portfolio exposure for investment purposes.
 Accordingly, these instruments do not contribute to achieving the environmental and social characteristics promoted by the sub-fund, but are nevertheless compatible.